tongueroo/lono-params/README.md

-# LonoParams
+# Lono Params

-Tool to generate a CloudFormation params json formatted file from a simplier env like file.
+Tool to generate a CloudFormation params json formatted file from a simple env file.

 Given:

 ```
 Param1=1
-Param2=1
+# comments are fine
+Param2=2 # comments can go after the line too
+Param3=use_previous_value # treated specially
+$
 ```

 This is produced: